TomHorsfall/n1ghtfall-tips/Active Directory Attacks/AD Terms/README.md

 - Essentially a Service Principal Name (SPN) is the name of a service a user might want to connect to.

 The user computer contacts the KDC by creating a **Ticket Granting Service Request (TGS_REQ)** packet that contains:
-a.
-The current user
+- The current user
-b.
-A timestamp encrypted using the session key
+- A timestamp encrypted using the session key
-c.
-The SPN of the resource
+- The SPN of the resource
-d.
-The encrypted TGT
+- The encrypted TGT

 5. The **Ticket Granting Service** on the KDC receives the TGS_REQ and if the SPN exists in the domain, the TGT is decrypted using the secret key known only to the KDC (KRBTGT user)